How Kaptrix Works

 Hidden vendor wrappers, brittle models, unclear data provenance, governance that hasn't caught up.
 Traditional frameworks weren't built to detect these.

 Kaptrix is built for the moment after that gap becomes visible.
-It gives investment teams a structured, evidence-backed view of whether an AI system is real, durable, and worth the capital, and a live reasoning surface to interrogate that view as new information arrives.
+It gives teams a structured, evidence-backed view of whether a company is what it claims to be — and a way to interrogate that view as new information arrives.

 What Kaptrix is